khder/GrandTask/README.md

 # GrandTask
-This Repository contains taks of Grand Company
+This Repository contains task of Grand Company